Insurance for Strata :: Home

 Strata insurance Australia is mandatory for most strata schemes and community title properties, yet many owners are unsure what is covered, how premiums are calculated, or how to handle claims.
 This site helps you unpack strata insurance coverage, compare options, and work effectively with brokers and insurers to protect your building and its residents.

-Use our resources to learn how a strata insurance policy differs from standard building insurance, what your state’s legislation requires, and practical steps for managing renewals and strata insurance claims.
-When you are ready, you can request tailored strata insurance quotes through our simple online form.
+Use our resources to learn how a strata insurance policy differs from standard building insurance, what your state’s strata insurance legislation requires, and practical steps for managing renewals and strata insurance claims.
+The information on this site is general only and does not consider your objectives, financial situation or needs.
+When you are ready, you can request strata insurance quotes from a specialist broker in our referral network through our simple online form.

 What Does Strata Insurance Cover in Australia?